 Social Bite was begun by Alice Thompson and Josh Littlejohn in 2012 as a Sandwich Shop in Rose Street, but not just any sandwich shop, Josh and Alice decided to operate as a Social Business giving away all profits to good causes.
-In the space of just six years, Social Bite has gone on to employ 70 people and operate a chain of five social enterprise sandwich shops across Edinburgh, Glasgow, and Aberdeen as well as a food catering and delivery service called “Social Bite Delivers”.
+In the space of just six years, Social Bite has gone on to employ 70 people and operate a chain of five social enterprise sandwich shops across Edinburgh, Glasgow, and Aberdeen as well as a food delivery service called “Social Bite Delivers”.
 We are also proud to be recognised as a Supported Business.

 Positioned in a central location like Rose Street we saw homeless people every day.
 It seemed only natural to offer free food and hot drinks, and then one guy asked for a job.
 We thought: “why not?” and things took off from there.